mseyfi/mseyfi.github.io/posts/VLM/BLIP.md

 ### **2. Model Architecture: A Trifecta of Functionality**

 Of course.
-Let^\primes break down the BLIP model architecture in detail, referencing the components shown in Figure 2 of the paper.
+Let's break down the BLIP model architecture in detail, referencing the components shown in Figure 2 of the paper.

 The architecture is designed around a core principle: unifying vision-language understanding and generation within a single, flexible model.
 It achieves this through a **Multimodal Mixture of Encoder-Decoder (MED)**, which is not a static structure but a single model that can operate in three different ways depending on the task.